+Active cases will be reported on this site every two weeks as of June 1, 2021.
 Reported data includes confirmed cases disclosed to the university by a student, faculty or staff member and represents the number of individuals associated with the university community who are currently infected with COVID-19 and are considered contagious.
-This data does not represent new positive tests in a given week, only active known cases during a given week.
-Because the minimum time an individual is considered active is ten days, weekly reported data will likely include the same individual across at least two weeks.
+This data does not represent new positive tests in a given two week period, only active known cases during that time.
+Because the minimum time an individual is considered active is ten days, reported data may include the same individual across at least two weeks.
 Data includes those individuals associated with the university community who may be engaged in 100 percent online learning or 100 percent remote working.
 All individuals with a confirmed case have been instructed to self-isolate or self-quarantine and not return to the university until cleared to do so by the Campus Health Official.
 View Missouri COVID-19 Dashboard: The Spread of COVID-19 in Missouri

 Communicating Reported Cases

 The health, safety and well-being of our university is paramount to our community and our shared goal continues to be to minimize the spread of COVID-19.
 Additionally, the university is committed to protecting the personal privacy of all individuals within our community.
 The identity of an individual confirmed positive for COVID-19 will be kept confidential and not disclosed to the general public or university community.
 However, the university may share notifications of positive COVID-19 cases under the following circumstances:

 - Public health officials or an individual student, faculty or staff member, through the Reporting COVID-19 Diagnosis/Symptoms form, must first notify the university of a confirmed positive case.
 View Policy.

 If that condition is met and the reported case involves a community member known to have physically occupied a university owned or managed property and who is known to have been in close contact (physically maintaining less than six feet of distancing for more than 15 minutes) with others within our community: